 1. What would you like for folks to know about you?

-I’m an engineer by trade and engineering physics would have been my niche had I continued to pursue that career path.
+I’m an engineer by degree and engineering physics would have been my niche had I continued to pursue that career path.
 I was born with a naturally inquisitive mind and I’ve always loved to get my hands dirty trouble-shooting problems and fixing things that were broken.
 I think that helps me in my everyday life.

 I love encouraging folks to do things for the first time.
 Once you get into a hobby, I know you tend to immerse yourself, but I want folks to know that they never have to close the door on other hobbies or interests.
 Try fly fishing on your own or go with a buddy.
 Go camping.
 Go hiking.
 There are so many cool things available to folks that revolve around Mother Nature and, if it’s something that you can do outside, sign me up!
 Even if I’ve never tried it before!